 How do you keep an open heart, while also protecting your own well-being?

 ‘Healthy boundaries’ is a term I only became familiar with in my thirties.
-Becoming aware of the whole concept of boundaries was a revelation for me, particularly when I realised that all my years of struggle, depletion, exhaustion, overwhelm, and anguish had been because I didn’t know that I was allowed to – and supposed to – have boundaries.
+Becoming aware of the whole concept of boundaries was a revelation for me, particularly when I realised that all my years of struggle, exhaustion, and overwhelm had been because I didn’t know that I was allowed to – and supposed to – have boundaries.

 I had always allowed the needs and desires of others to dictate my life.